duckdb/ducklake-web/faq.md

 <div class="qa-wrap" markdown="1">

-### Are there any practical limits to the number of snapshots?
+### Are there any practical limits to the size of data and the number of snapshots?

 <div class="answer" markdown="1">

-No. The only limitation is the catalog database's performance but even with a relatively slow catalog database, you can have millions of snapshots.
+No. The only limitation is the catalog database's performance but even with a relatively slow catalog database, you can have terabytes of data and millions of snapshots.

 </div>